 10. Go on a Once-in-a-Lifetime Whale Watching Tour

 Humpback Whales, known as Kohola in Hawaiian, were once considered an endangered species with less than 2,000 whales in the wild.
-In the past twenty years, the population has grown to over 20,000 whales due to incredible conservation efforts.
+The population has grown to over 20,000 whales in the past twenty years due to incredible conservation efforts.

 Watching whales breach is just one of those indescribable moments that take your breath away.
 I highly recommend joining a whale-watching excursion like this one if you will be visiting Oahu in the winter months.